Where to watch: Syracuse versus Virginia Tech

 SYRACUSE, N.Y.
-(WSYR-TV) The Syracuse Orange will be on the road Saturday to Blacksburg, VA to take on the Virginia Tech Hokies.
+(WSYR-TV) The Syracuse Orange will be on the road Saturday in Blacksburg, VA to take on the Virginia Tech Hokies.

 Tip time is Noon Saturday.